-Formento’s is a new red sauce Italian restaurant, but it’s got an old soul - kind of like that one weirdly young person in your grandma’s Mahjong game.
-But Formento's old soul makes for a very welcoming atmosphere, and while the intended decor is a classic look, there’s no mistaking the fact it’s shiny and new.
-And it’s this illusion of an old school feel fused with a new pristine operation that give Formento’s its character.
+Formento’s is designed to feel like an old-school Italian restaurant, but there’s no mistaking the fact it’s shiny and new.
 The inside has big leather booths, tables that at times feel too big, white tablecloths, and proper service that makes you feel just fancy enough.

 While we can get down with the atmosphere, we aren’t quite as excited about the food.
 The menu has the classics you would expect to see, but the serving size to price to quality ratio is all over the place.
 A $48 veal tomahawk is worth the price of admission, but instead of a $49 whole chicken Vesuvio, we’d take the Whole Food version for $7 any day.
 On the pasta side, our experience has been similar - the spicy twist on the penne alla vodka doesn’t beat the classic preparation for us, yet canestri with Sunday gravy exemplifies what red sauce is supposed to be.

 Despite our ping pong thoughts on some of the food, we like Formento’s for some old school action in a fun and classy environment.